 Maria took part in her first global education experience in 2008 when she received a grant to attend a semester at the University of International Business and Economics in Beijing.
 In 2012, she was awarded a Fulbright Scholarship to attend Yale University, where she earned an MA in Global Affairs with a concentration in Environmental Policy.

 After studying at the Chinese Language Institute for six weeks in 2013, Maria joined the Solstice team as a Program Manager for Global Seminars.
-These seminars enable groups from around the world to explore a range of topics and understand Solstice's destination countries from virtually any academic perspective.
+These seminars enable groups from around the world to explore a range of topics and understand their destination countries from virtually any academic perspective.

 anias Stambolis-D’Agostino, program manager